derivexyz/lyra-avalon-interfaces/examples/Trading.md

 ## Force Closing (a.k.a Universal Closing)  <a name="force"></a>

 When reducing the position in the above function, we gave the owner two options.
-Traders can either call `closePosition` which works for positions within a certain delta range (~8-92) or use `forceClosePosition` to reduce amount on positions with deltas beyond the range or options that are very close to expiry in exchange for a fee.
+Traders can either call `_closePosition()` which works for positions within a certain delta range (~8-92) or use `_forceClosePosition()` to reduce amount on positions with deltas beyond the range or options that are very close to expiry in exchange for a fee. `LyraAdapter.sol` provides a `_closeOrForceClosePosition()` alternative which will automatically decide the best option depending on delta/cutoff conditions.

 The order flow/logic of `OptionMarket.forceClose()` and `OptionMarket.liquidate()` have two distinct features that differentiate them from `closePosition`.
 * GWAV `skew` * `vol` * penalty (instead of the AMM spot skew * vol) are used to compute the black-scholes price
 * The AMM only applies slippage to the `skew` (and not `baseIv`)

-*Refer to [`OptionGreekCache.getPriceForForceClose()`](https://github.com/lyra-finance/lyra-protocol/blob/master/contracts/OptionGreekCache.sol) for the exact mechanism*
+*Refer to [`OptionGreekCache.getPriceForForceClose()`](https://github.com/lyra-finance/lyra-protocol/blob/avalon/contracts/OptionGreekCache.sol) for the exact mechanism*

 ## Settle expired position  <a name="settle"></a>